NaveenPrabakar/COVID-Data-Analysis/README.md

 The dataset was cleaned to ensure accuracy, consistency, and proper formatting before analysis.
-ZIP Codes, FIPS Codes, and hospital identifiers were converted to character fields to preserve leading zeros and avoid numeric distortion.
+ZIP Codes, FIPS Codes, and hospital identifiers were converted to character fields.
 Empty strings across all character variables were replaced with NA to correctly represent missing data.
-All date fields were converted into proper date formats, and numerous hospital capacity, occupancy, and supply-related columns were converted to numeric types so they could be aggregated and analyzed reliably.
+All date fields were converted into proper date formats, and numerous hospital capacity, occupancy, and supply-related columns were converted to numeric types.
 Several Yes/No fields were also converted into logical values to support clearer interpretation.
-Finally, the fully cleaned dataset was exported as a new file for reproducibility and further analysis.
+Finally, the fully cleaned dataset was exported as a new file,

 # Graphs & Tables